Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: MATERIAL AND METHODS

 \subsection{Problem Definition and Algorithm Description}

-In a typical DR image classification task, the training dataset $D = \{(x_{i}, y_{i}) \vert 1 \le i \le N\}$ consisting of the sample $x_{i}$, and corresponding label $y_{i}$ is collected.
-Each pair $(x_{i}, y_{i})$ is independent identically distributed.
+In a typical medical image classification task, the training dataset $D = \{(x_{i}, y_{i}) \vert 1 \le i \le N\}$ consisting of the sample $x_{i}$, and corresponding label $y_{i}$ is collected. {The paired} $(x_{i}, y_{i})$ is i.d.d.
 The goal of the task is to learn a function which maps the feature space of $x_{i}$ to the ground-truth label space $y_{i}$.
-In this work, a mapping function $y = F(x; \Theta)$ is learned by CNN to classify the retinal fundus images, where $\Theta$ is the parameter of $F$.
-The parameter $\Theta$ is learned by minimizing the empirical risk loss function and is updated along the descent direction of the expected loss on the mini-batch samples $B$, where $B$ is the subset of $D$.
+In this work, a mapping function $y = F(x; \theta)$ is learned by {DNN} to classify the retinal fundus images, where $\theta$ is the parameter of $F$.
+The parameter $\theta$ is learned by minimizing the empirical risk loss function and is updated along the descent direction of the expected loss on the mini-batch samples $B$, where $B$ is the subset of $D$.